If you’ve ever wanted to drive from Alaska to Argentina you are not alone!

 We’ve made friends on the journey and asked them.
 Nobody seemed to know either.

 The only thing we seem to find consistent among people driving the Pan American Highway is that they all have a desire to try to do something that few people have done.

 Some move fast.
 Some move slow.
-Some don’t even move anymore because they find some place beautiful and call it home.
+And some don’t even move anymore because they find someplace beautiful and call it home.

 In 2016 we had the vision to drive the Pan American Highway from Alaska to Argentina.

 It is really something we can’t quite explain.
 We just felt a calling in our hearts to go.

 And we trusted that we would figure out more about our calling once we got on the road.